-To see all awards and past winners, see the Archaeological Institute of America's website.
+See all awards and past winners on the Archaeological Institute of America’s website.

 The 113th Annual Meeting of the Archaeological Institute of America was held in conjunction with the 143rd Annual Meeting of the American Philological Association in Philadelphia, Pennsylvania, from 5–8 January 2012.